KangOl/vim-pudb/README.rst

     Show a list of the full file paths, line numbers, and conditions of all breakpoints.

+``:PudbQfList``
+    Load all breakpoints into the quickfix list.
+Does not jump to the first entry.
+Breakpoints into buffers that are not loaded will be in the list, but with the text '<buffer not loaded>'.

 ``:PudbUpdate``
     Sometimes the breakpoint signs can get out of date.
 The above commands will all trigger an update, but this command lets you trigger an update without